 The Kuklinskis had not lived in Inglewood for long when a neighbour told Gertie about a job at a local garment factory, Zembas, which produced mainly pyjamas.7

-Gertrude: “She took me in to see them, they gave me a job, and that was it: I’d never sewed before, and I became a machinist, and that’s where I stayed for 35 years, until they built a new place and closed it down.”
+Gertie: “She took me in to see them, they gave me a job, and that was it.
+I’d never sewed before, and I became a machinist, and that’s where I stayed for 35 years, until they built a new place in New Plymouth and closed this one down.”

-Benna: “She became foreman, but when the factory closed and they gave her a job in New Plymouth, she had an allergy to the moth balls, and came home.”
+Benna: “She became foreman, but when they gave her a job in New Plymouth, she had an allergy to their moth balls, and came home.”